aliciasillers/PacBio-Methylation-Data-Project-Documentation/PacBio-Primrose-in-Ubuntu.md

 # PacBio Primrose in Ubuntu

 Official PacBio Primrose documentation: https://github.com/PacificBiosciences/primrose
+While the official Primrose documentation only covers use of Primrose itself, this documentation covers the whole workflow, starting with obtaining HiFi reads with kinetics from existing PacBio HiFi sequence data and ending with visualization of DNA methylation data along the genome.

 ## Installation